 Glenn and Monika decided very early on in their relationship they were going to give each other total access to their Facebook accounts and not keep any secrets from one another.
 They reported that this helped them feel safer and more secure within the relationship.
 Monika said that even knowing she could access Glenn’s account whenever she wanted actually meant that she rarely did.

 8. Avoid taking conflict and disagreements online to Facebook

 You may have seen this on Facebook yourself.
 A friend dumps on another friend or partner in a very public way.
 You know when this happens because you can feel yourself cringe inside as you think ‘no she didn’t!’.

 When you’re upset in the heat of the moment, it’s not unusual to want to react impulsively.
 There’s a biological reason for this.
-The amygdala in the primitive part of your brain feels under threat and starts pumping hormones like adrenaline and cortisol in to your brain and body.
+The amygdala is the primitive part of your brain that feels under threat and starts pumping hormones like adrenaline and cortisol into your brain and body.
 These are the hormones related to your fight or flight response.

 What many people then do is go to Facebook in the heat of an argument or conflict and then publicly slander their partner.
-This give you a quick release of emotion, however it’s a quick fix that often makes the problem worse in the long run and can lead to relationship ruin.
+This gives you a quick release of emotion, however, it’s a quick fix that often makes the problem worse in the long run and can lead to relationship ruin.